Activity

 In such cases, which are common, Deutsch is right that simply letting the child’s creativity take over really does solve the problem easily.
 The child simply picks something he wishes to eat instead.
 If the parents just got out of the way, the problem would practically solve itself.

-About 1 month ago · ‘Children “Easily” Solving Family Problems’
+2 months ago · ‘Children “Easily” Solving Family Problems’